tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/create-user-delegation-sas.md

 For a user delegation SAS, the start time and expiry time for the SAS should be within the interval defined for the user delegation key.
 If a client attempts to use a SAS after the user delegation key has expired, the SAS will fail with an authorization error, regardless of whether the SAS itself is still valid.

-For more information about supported UTC formats, see [Formatting DateTime values](formatting-datetime-values.md).
+For more information about accepted UTC formats, see [Formatting DateTime values](formatting-datetime-values.md).

 ### Specify permissions